eitanoid/toml-resume/README.md

 linkedin="linkedin.com/your-linkedin"
 github="github.com/your-github"

-[[section."Work Experience"]] # creates the section "Work Experience" and adds an entry into it. header_style="experience" #other options are: "Education", "Project". not setting this defaults to "experience". title="Your Job Title" institution="Company Name" location="Place, Locaiton"
+[[section."Work Experience"]] # creates the section "Work Experience" and adds an entry into it. section_type="experience" #other options are: "Education", "Project", "List", "Points".
+Not case sensitive. title="Your Job Title" institution="Company Name" location="Place, Locaiton"